Asthma in Child

 - A family history of atopy (history of asthma, allergies, atopic dermatitis) favors asthma in a patient with compatible respiratory symptoms.

 Other physical findings of severe obstruction include nasal flaring, subcostal retractions, use of accessory muscles such as the sternocleidomastoids, sitting in a tripod positon, and a prolonged expiratory phase.
+Hypertension is frequently increased in patients with asthma.

 Asthma is generally divided into 2 types: allergic asthma (causes by exposure to an allergen) and nonallergic asthma.